lukasthoms/git-todo-ios-0615-public/README.md

 repository where on the internet your Github repository lives.

-The second line, `git push -u origin master`, instructs your git repository to send it's commits to Github!
+The second line, `git push -u origin master`, instructs your git repository to send it's commits to the Github repository!

-Once your `git push -u origin master` is successful, refresh the Github page in your browser and you should see your "README.md" file.
+Once your `git push -u origin master` is successful, refresh the Github repository page in your browser and you should see your "README.md" file.
 Congrats!